-- 5.695.73 The development form at the New Eastern Villages will be structured around green spaces, particularly associated with the River Cole corridor and its tributaries.
-Development will protect and enhance existing green infrastructure, defined in policy EN1, and provide new green infrastructure in accordance with that policy. - within and near to the proposed development.
+- 5.73 The development form at the New Eastern Villages will be structured around green spaces, particularly associated with the River Cole corridor and its tributaries.
+Development will protect and enhance existing green infrastructure, defined in policy EN1, and provide new green infrastructure in accordance with that policy. - 5.74 There is a range of existing heritage and biodiversity assets within and near to the proposed development.
 These will be protected, enhanced and integrated within the development.
 The site will demonstrate net biodiversity gain, through the creation of new habitats on-site as well as the protection and enhancement of the existing biodiversity present.
-The impact on views to and from the North Wessex Downs Area of Outstanding Natural Beauty will be mitigated through measures identified in the landscape assessment, including off-site mitigation if necessary, and considered in the context of Swindon's existing position in relation to the North Wessex Downs such that there is no net detriment to the AONB, accepting that development will be visible. - 5.705.75 Proposals for development must integrate and connect with the wider Swindon green infrastructure network extending the River Cole Corridor through the site to Nightingale Wood and the wider countryside. - 5.715.76 The Green Infrastructure network will provide leisure routes and perform flood alleviation and water storage functions, but not exclusively.
-Public open space and allotment facilities will be provided in accordance with the Council's standards (as set out in Appendix 5).
+The impact on views to and from the North Wessex Downs Area of Outstanding Natural Beauty will be mitigated through measures identified in the landscape assessment, including off-site mitigation if necessary, and considered in the context of Swindon's existing position in relation to the North Wessex Downs such that there is no net detriment to the AONB], accepting that development will be visible.

+- 5.75 Proposals for development must integrate and connect with the wider Swindon green infrastructure network extending the River Cole Corridor through the site to Nightingale Wood and the wider countryside. - 5.76 The Green Infrastructure network will provide leisure routes and perform flood alleviation and water storage functions, but not exclusively.
+Public open space and allotment facilities will be provided in accordance with the Council's standards (as set out in Appendix 54).